 Hong Kong-born clarinetist Ms. Wing Yin Pang, Clarice was awarded the Music Dean Scholarship, Vivian N. Humphreys Bundy Scholarship, and Jacobs School of Music Scholarship to study at Jacobs School of Music, Indiana University Bloomington, where she completed her Bachelor’s Degree and Performance Diploma in Clarinet performance in 2019, under the tutelage of renowned Canadian Clarinetist James Campbell, who has performed as soloist with over 60 orchestras, including London Symphony and Montreal Symphony.
 She also received the Premiere Young Artist Award for her exemplary achievements in her Performance Diploma.
-Ms. Pang made her Carnegie Hall Debut as the winner of the third prize of the Concert Artist International Virtuoso Competition (Professional category) in March 2019 and won the Second Prize in the Golden Classical Music Award (Professional category) in 2018.
+Ms. Pang made her Carnegie Hall Debut as the winner of the third prize of the Concert Artist International Virtuoso Competition (Professional category) in March 2019.
 Prior to her studies in the States, Ms Pang studied with Mr. Ryan Poon and was the winner of the solo category of Hong Kong Schools Music Festival.
 She was also a freelance Clarinet teacher and taught at several primary and secondary schools.
 Ms Pang is a Licentiate of the Trinity College of London (LTCL).

 Ms Pang attended masterclasses by renowned clarinetists such as Eli Eban, Howard Klug, Steven Barta (Clarinet Principal of Baltimore Symphony Orchestra), Lorenzo Antonio Losco (Hong Kong Philharmonic), Daniel Silver (former Principal of Hong Kong Philharmonic), Andreas Schablas (University Mozarteum), as well as Guy Yehudi ( Michigan State University).
 Ms. Pang also studied with Eric Hophrich in classical clarinet, specializing in the early stage of development of Clarinet as an instrument .